Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Discussion

 \section{Discussion}

 To speed up the inference of a given target model, we need to select a drafter and a decoding algorithm. \cref{table:expected-acceptance-rates} summarizes the expected probability of accepting the next token for all the speculation algorithms when the drafter has a different vocabulary than the target.
-However, the effectiveness of each algorithm depends on the properties of the drafter. \cref{table:draft-constraints} outlines the necessary constraints that the drafter must satisfy for each algorithm to be effective in practice.
+Note that the effectiveness of each algorithm depends on the properties of the drafter. \cref{table:draft-constraints} outlines the necessary constraints that the drafter must satisfy for each algorithm to be effective in practice.
 If these constraints are not met, selecting an alternative algorithm is recommended.
+Future work is discussed in \cref{appendix:future-work}.

 \paragraph{Practical Implications.} Practitioners can leverage speculative decoding (SD) to significantly accelerate the inference of off-the-shelf LLMs, even when no drafter with the same vocabulary as the target model is available.
 This advancement eliminates the need for extensive computational resources, as it bypasses the costly and time-consuming process of training a dedicated drafter.
 Furthermore, our approach allows practitioners to integrate SD seamlessly into existing inference pipelines without requiring any modifications to the target model's architecture or retraining procedures.
 The proposed algorithms expand the applicability of SD to a broader range of use cases, including models with different tokenization schemes.
 This is particularly relevant for practitioners and researchers who rely on pre-trained models (e.g., from the Hugging Face Hub), each with distinct vocabularies.
 Our methods provide practical solutions to unify heterogeneous models under a single SD framework, enhancing efficiency across diverse applications.